aisha-x/THM/Challenges/OhSINT/OhSINT.md

 if you google OWoodflint again you will find a [gitHub page](https://github.com/OWoodfl1nt/people_finder)

-in the README.md page there is his email address
+On the README.md page, there is his email address

 Ans: ***OWoodflint@gmail.com***